-Technical details of the geoelectric field observation at Kakioka are summarised in Yoshimatsu (1957), KMO1983, and Nagamachi et al. (2021).
-Copper plates were used as electrodes and they were installed at 3 m depth.
-The base line length in both the north-south and east-west directions at the property of KMO in 1932 was 100 m (the short base line observation) and then, those outside the KMO property in 1933 were 1120 m in the north-south direction and 1500 m in the east-west direction

-- 5 (the long base line observation).
-The measurement system consisted of a reflecting galvanometer and a resister (about 10kΩ), and a recording system consisted of a photographic paper which was put on a rotating drum and light sources.
-The paper feed speed was 15mm/hour for the normal run recording.
-The geoelectric field observation was run in a similar manner till 1986, however locations of the electrodes were moved several times and electrodes were sometimes changed to carbon rods or pods with lead wires covered with PbCl2.
-No photographs of the geoelectric field observation instruments in 1930's to 1940's are - 10 available, therefore those in 1950's to 1980's are shown in Figure 14.
+Technical details of geoelectric field observation at Kakioka are summarized in Yoshimatsu (1957), KMO1983 and Nagamachi et al. (2021).
+Copper plates were used as electrodes, and they were installed at 3 m depth.
+The baseline length in both the north-south and east-west directions at the property of KMO in 1932 was 100 m (the short baseline observation) and, then, those outside the KMO property in 1933 were 1120 m in the north-south direction and 1500 m in the east-west direction (the long baseline observation).
+The measurement system consisted of a reflecting galvanometer and a resistor (about $10 k\Omega$ ), and a recording system consisted of photographic paper which was put on a rotating drum and light sources.
+The paper feed speed was $15 \text{ mm h}^{-1}$ for the normal run recording.
+Geoelectric field observation was run in a similar manner till 1986; however, the locations of the electrodes were moved several times, and electrodes were sometimes changed to carbon rods or pods with lead wires covered with PbCl2.
+No photographs of the geoelectric field observation instruments in the 1930s to 1940s are available; therefore, those in the 1950s to 1980s are shown in Fig. 14.